Tina Peters (politician): Removal from overseeing 2021 election

 On August 30, Griswold filed a lawsuit to prevent Peters from overseeing the 2021 election, because the authority to terminate Peters lay with the courts and not with her.
-The county commissioners voted to reject Reiner and instead appointed Williams to oversee Mesa County elections.
+The county commissioners voted to reject Reiner, the clerk serving the county prior to Peters having been elected to the position, and instead appointed Williams, the former Colorado Secretary of State, to oversee Mesa County elections.

 On August 23, 2021, Mesa County Human Resources Director Brenda Moore suspended Deputy Clerk Belinda Knisley with pay due to accusations of unprofessional behavior and hostile work environment.
 Mesa County Elections Manager Sandra Brown was also suspended.
 On August 25, Knisley entered the Clerk and Recorder's office, from which she had been barred, and tried to use Peters' credentials to print documents.
-She surrendered on September 1 to be charged with felony burglary and misdemeanor cybercrimes and was released on a personal recognizance bond.
+She surrendered on September 1 to be charged with felony burglary and misdemeanor cybercrimes, and was released on a personal recognizance bond.

 On September 17, 2021, Peters gave the county commissioners an 83-page report titled "Forensic Examination and Analysis" prepared by cyber forensic expert Doug Gould.
 The report included images of server hard drives and attempted to show that some files were deleted or replaced with other files; according to the report, the "trusted build" deleted a total of 28,989 log files but did not state the purpose of the files or whether they were supposed to be replaced with new files as part of a software upgrade.
 It concluded: "Further investigation is required to determine the full scope of non-compliance with legal mandates for voting systems and election records, and whether the non-compliance is deliberate or simply negligent."
 Griswold's office responded, "Prior to the routine upgrade to voting equipment called the 'trusted build', counties are directed to save to external media all data necessary to completely audit and verify a prior election.
 This data may be restored to the EMS after the trusted build.
 No court has ever held that voting system event logs are election records within the meaning of 52 U.S.C. § 20701."